-There are a lot of things we need to do to recover.
-Mainly, we need to learn our innate worth and heal the deep wounds that cause us to seek soothing through our disorder behaviors.
-But it’s impossible to separate eating disorder behavior from diet culture, which reinforces our sense of worthlessness and tells us we can be a better person if we restrict food and follow the rules.
-Recovering from an eating disorder requires waking up to diet culture and seeing it for the evil liar that it is.
+It’s impossible to separate eating disorder behavior from diet culture.
+Diet culture reinforces our sense of worthlessness.
+It tells us we can be a better person if we restrict food and follow food rules.
+Recovering from an eating disorder requires waking up to diet culture.
+We must see it for the evil liar that it is.

 Diet culture absolutely surrounds us.
 It is impossible to live in our society and not be immersed in diet culture.
-It is perpetrated on billboards, television, and social media, but it is also promoted in doctor’s offices, classrooms, places of worship, playing fields, workplaces, and, worst of all, in people’s homes.
+It is perpetrated on billboards, television, and social media.
+We are not free of diet culture anywhere.
+It’s in doctor’s offices, classrooms, places of worship, playing fields, workplaces, and, worst of all, in people’s homes.
 Surveys of higher-weight adults find that their worst experiences of discrimination come from their own families.

 Here are is a definition of diet culture: